Kotlin/kotlinx.serialization/docs/topics/serialization-customization-options.md

 <!--- TEST -->

 > If you attempt to serialize a circular structure, it will result in stack overflow.
-> You can use the [Transient properties](#exclude-properties-with-the-transient-annotation) to exclude some references from serialization.
+> To exclude references from serialization, use [the @Transient annotation](#exclude-properties-with-the-transient-annotation).
 >
-{type="tip"}
+{style="tip"}

 ### Generic class serialization

-Generic classes in Kotlin provide type-polymorphic behavior, which is enforced by Kotlin Serialization at compile-time.
+Generic classes in Kotlin support type-polymorphism, which is enforced by Kotlin Serialization at compile-time.
 For example, consider a generic serializable class `Box<T>`:

 ```kotlin